My name is Gerald, my gamer friends call me Peldon.

 There is also esports, youtube-shows, cosplay and much more in the world of games culture, that fascinates me!

 That is still not enough.
 I have to create games myself.
-For a long time I worked on different projects in my free time, then I finally decided to get serious.
-Now I am studying "Game Development and Research" and looking forward to help creating fun and meaningful games.
+For a long time I worked on different projects in my free time, then I decided to get serious and studied "Game Development and Research".
+Now I am working in the games industry which is still mindblowing to me, even though you could see that coming...

 Your chances to meet me at Game Developer Meet-Ups and conferences in North-Rhine-Westfalia are pretty good.
 See you there!